Short identification courses

 Online plant identification course for beginners

 This online course provides a foundation in classification, terminology, the use of keys and the features of the most important plant families.
 Participants have to find common plant species and answer questions about them.
 Their answers are checked, and advice given, by a tutor.
-Further information, including a course sample, can be found on the new upgraded website: www.identiplant.co.uk.
-If you want to develop your ID skills this may be the course for you.
+The course is not designed for absolute beginners but for those with some field experience who wish to improve.
+Further information, including a course sample, can be found here: www.identiplant.co.uk.